- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 Women are affected three times more likely to suffer from this condition than men.
 The condition commonly begins in teenage to early adulthood.

-What can I do to Help IBS?
+What can I do to Help my Irritable Bowel Syndrome (IBS)?

 Firstly, follow some simple dietary guidelines: